jacques-dup/karchives/docs/language/dwarven.md

----
-title: Lexicon - Dwarven
-summary: A summary of the Dwarf language of Aklatoria
-authors:
-    - Jacques du Plessis
----
 # Dwarven
 The Dwarven language has it roots in Scandinavian and Norwegian, as opposed to the popular Hebrew by that of Tolkien.